From Stateless to Situated: Building a Psychological World for LLM-Based Agents: Introduction

 \section{Introduction}

-In the fields of affective computing and psychological support, Large Language Models (LLMs) have demonstrated remarkable natural language capabilities \cite{brown2020gpt3,touvron2023llama}, producing responses that are often highly fluent and affectively attuned \cite{qian2023harnessing,openai2023gpt4}.
-However, such strengths are primarily evident at the level of single-turn or local-context text generation, and do not naturally translate into the ability to sustain an ongoing supportive relationship.
-Because standard LLMs operate mainly through next-token prediction over local context\cite{radford2019language}, systems without an explicit external state structure often struggle to maintain a stable situational representation that can be updated across turns and used to regulate the support process.
+In the pursuit of complex autonomous agents, Large Language Models (LLMs) have demonstrated remarkable natural language capabilities~\cite{brown2020gpt3,openai2023gpt4}.
+However, their deployment in long-horizon, process-oriented tasks reveals a fundamental architectural limitation.
+Because standard LLMs operate primarily through local next-token prediction~\cite{radford2019language}, they function largely as reactive generators.
+Systems lacking an explicit external state structure often struggle to maintain a stable situational representation that can be updated and used to regulate complex processes~\cite{mrksic2017neural,heck2020trippy}.
+In continuous interaction, this absence of cross-turn situational anchors leaves generative models highly susceptible to what we term \textit{stateless drift}---the progressive loss of coherent situational grounding across turns.

-This limitation becomes particularly salient in process-oriented emotional support tasks.
-Psychological support is not a one-turn text-mapping problem, but a dynamic interpersonal process that must be maintained through continuous interaction \cite{hill2009helping}.
-In the absence of cross-turn situational anchors, generative models are prone to what we term \textit{stateless drift} during multi-turn interaction.
-This manifests as a dilemma in intervention: on the one hand, due to local autoregressive generation \cite{press2022train} and RLHF-based alignment tendencies \cite{christiano2017preferences,stiennon2020learning,ouyang2022instructgpt}, the model may become overly accommodating and remain stuck in passive empathic responses, failing to move the intervention forward; on the other hand, when explicitly prompted to push the dialogue forward, it may lose sensitivity to the user's current psychological readiness, resulting in premature advancement, disregard for resistance, and overly didactic responses.

-Existing methods often attempt to address this issue through prompt engineering \cite{wei2022cot,wang2022selfconsistency} or dialogue-history concatenation.
-However, these approaches still fundamentally require the LLM to perform two distinct functions at once: modeling the current interactional situation and generating natural language responses.
-This mixing of structured state and free-form text not only makes it difficult to preserve professional therapeutic boundaries, but also weakens historical coherence across sessions.
-We therefore argue that the key challenge in process-oriented emotional support is not merely to generate more natural language, but to provide the model with a continuously updatable situated psychological world that can support process control over time \cite{yao2023react}.